What Is A Carburetor? Its Function and How It Works

 • The position of the carburetor is easily accessible.

-• A higher value of volumetric efficiency can be achieved with an engine with such a part.
+• A higher value of the fuel pipe mixes with the inlet air to form such a part.

-Though some disadvantages still occur, before that, let me explain why it is considered better than the up-draft type:
+Though some disadvantages still occur, before that, allow me to explain why it is considered better than the up-draft type:

-To prevent the limitation of down-draft carburetors revealed above, up-draft is the only option.
-It is placed at a level higher than the inlet manifold, where the air and mixture will generally follow a downward course.
+To prevent the limitation of downdraft carburetors revealed above, updraft is the only option.
+We place it at a level higher than the inlet manifold, where the air and mixture generally follow a downward course.

 Even though the air velocity is low, the fuel moves into the cylinders by gravity rather than by air friction like the first type.
-Thus, the design of the mixing tube and throat can be made large, which will increase the engine speed and the possibility of high outputs.
+Therefore, we can design the mixing tube and throat to be larger, leading to an increase in engine speed and the potential for high output.

 Horizontal Carburetor